ThistlyMeadow/hello-world/README.md

 Hi Humans,
-Hubot here, I like node.js and coffee script (that's what I am made of) I've had tacos on the Moon and find them far supierior to Earth tacos!
+Hubot here, I like node.js and coffee script (that's what I am made of) I've had tacos on the Moon and find them far superior to Earth tacos!